Clarifications | Base salary | Annual bonus | Equity grants

-But, let’s break down that total compensation into three buckets: salary, annual bonus and equity grants.
+To understand this range, let’s break down that total compensation into three buckets: base salary, annual bonus and equity grants.

 To answer this question, let’s qualify what we mean by Google PM.

 First, we’re specifically talking about the role of product management, not similar but different roles like product marketing management (PMM) or technical partner manager (TPM) or project manager.

 Second, within the product management role, there are various “levels” that Google maintains.
 On the entry level - known as level 1 - there are Associate Product Managers (APM), which are typically junior PMs hired directly out of undergrad or after 1-2 years of experience.
 On the senior end, there VPs of Product known as level 10, which oversee large PM teams.
 This is what the core bands look like: